Unity-Technologies/ml-agents/gym-unity/Readme.md

 * `environment_filename` refers to the path to the Unity environment.
 * `worker_id` refers to the port to use for communication with the environment.
 Defaults to `0`.
 * `use_visual` refers to whether to use visual observations (True) or vector observations (False) as the default observation provided by the `reset` and `step` functions.
 Defaults to `False`.
-* `multiagent` refers to whether you intent to launch an environment which contains more than one agent.
+* `multiagent` refers to whether you intent to launch an environment which contains more than one Agent.
 Defaults to `False`.

 The returned environment `env` will function as a gym.